kean/articles/2021-02-24-appkit-is-done.markdown

 ## Lightning Round

-If that wasn't enough, here are 13 more tips.
+If that wasn't enough, here is a dozen more tips.

 <div class="NewList" markdown="1">